fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 ## Technical exercises

 Of the five technical exercises that I did, three were take-home, and two were live coding exercises, where an interviewer watched as I wrote code and as I explained what I was doing and why.
 For the take-home exercises, I explained my thinking in a follow-up interview after I'd finished an exercise.
-One time there was also a separate architecture interview, where I was asked how I would design various parts of a Trello clone.

 Side note: If I could have a do-over of my job search, I would be more persistent about finding out the salary *before* doing a technical exercise, so as not to do so many of them.
 Remember what I said earlier about asking for the salary range in the first interview?
 I was a bit lax on that until the last weeks of my job search.
 At least now you get to learn more about technical exercises…